 A final tip for retail merchant processors: never pay for bills from a merchant processor account (this includes Paypal).
 This will make it difficult to keep track of cash flow, as it makes your books more messy and confusing.
 Instead, set up a separate account and pay from there if needed.

-For more tips or to outsource your CFO responsibilities to us, get in touch using the button below.
+For more tips or to outsource your CFO responsibilities to us, get in touch with our team experts.